Do I need a special needle for sashiko?

 Table that shows how different conditions influence needle choice in sashiko.

-Sometimes it makes sense to switch needles within one project, but most times you should be fine using the same needle from beginning to end.
+Sometimes it makes sense to switch needles within one project, but most times you should be fine using the same needle for one pattern from beginning to end.

 Fabric